Gabriabel/DA-Portfolio/README.md

 ## About Me

 An aspiring data analytics professional with solid programming background from 3+ years of experience in providing XR solutions at a SEA-driven tech company.
 Comfortable with working as a team, translating business problems, gathering requirements into actionable items, and delivering targeted results.
-Highly determined to improve technical skills as a data analyst.
+Highly determined to improve my technical skills as a data analyst.

 Feel free to [connect with me through Linkedin](https://www.linkedin.com/in/gabriabel/)